Dorothy Emmet

-Dorothy Mary Emmet (/ˈɛmɪt/; 29 September 1904, Kensington, London – 20 September 2000, Cambridge) was a British philosopher and head of Manchester University's philosophy department for over twenty years.
+Dorothy Mary Emmet (/ˈɛmɪt/; 29 September 1904 – 20 September 2000) was a British philosopher and head of Manchester University's philosophy department for over twenty years.

 With Margaret Masterman and Richard Braithwaite she was a founder member of the Epiphany Philosophers.
 Her graduate students at Manchester included Alasdair MacIntyre and Robert Austin Markus.
-Emmet was educated at Lady Margaret Hall, University of Oxford, where she took first-class honours in 1927.
+Emmet was educated at Lady Margaret Hall, Oxford, where she took first-class honours in 1927.
 She was elected to the membership of Manchester Literary and Philosophical Society in 1945 while living in Northenden, Manchester.

 Throughout her twenty-year tenure of the Sir Samuel Hall chair of philosophy at Manchester she was the University's sole woman professor.
-In her time there she was at the heart of a remarkably fruitful interdisciplinary conversation with a distinguished set of social scientists and philosophers, who included Michael Polanyi, Max Gluckman, W.J.M.
-Mackenzie and Ely Devons.
+In her time there she was at the heart of a interdisciplinary conversation with a set of social scientists and philosophers, who included Michael Polanyi, Max Gluckman, W. J. M. Mackenzie and Ely Devons.